-ControlFlow offers three primary ways to establish dependencies between tasks: sequential dependencies, context dependencies, and subtask relationships.
+ControlFlow offers two primary ways to establish relationships between tasks: sequential dependencies and subtask relationships.
 Each method has its own use cases and benefits, allowing you to structure your workflows in the most appropriate way for your specific needs.

 import controlflow as cf